-Due to the height and size of the leaves, Angelica gigas can be windblown, so may need staking once it has reached full size.
+Due to the size of the plant and leaves, Angelica can be windblown, so may need staking once it has reached full size.

 Angelica gigas comes true from seed, propagation is best with warm conditions, sow and cover with a fine lay of compost/vermiculite.
 Keep moist and germination should be 14-21 days.